mth/yeti/doc/reference.rst

 values (elements).
 The hash map literal constructs a mutable hash table containing the given key-value associations.

-Value expression types of all items are unified, resulting in single *value-type*.
-Hash map literals also unify all items key expression types, resulting in single *key-type*.
+Value expression types of all items are unified, resulting in a single *value-type*.
+Hash map literals also unify all items key expression types, resulting in a single *key-type*.
 The type of the list literal itself is *list<value-type>*, and the type of the hash map literal is *hash<key-type, value-type>*.
 Empty list and hash map constructors assign free type variables to the *value-type* and *key-type*.